hychen39/plsqlprac/patterns/06-ref_col_type_to_declare.md

 Refer table column's data types to declare variables.

-Use the %TYPE attribute to declare a variable with the same data type as a column in a table.
+Use the %TYPE attribute to declare a variable with the same data type as a table column.

 Use it when you want to declare a variable that will hold the same type of data as a column in a table.